antoineco/broadcom-wl/README.md

+> [!IMPORTANT]
+> This driver is no longer maintained.
+> Please refer to the software packages referenced at the bottom of this page for up-to-date alternatives.

 # Broadcom Linux hybrid wireless driver (64-bit)

 Re-upload from the source code found on the [Broadcom Support and Downloads page][1]